I am so excited about this low-carb black licorice recipe!

 - 1 tsp activated charcoal (optional: for color)

 - 1 Tbsp anise extract

 - Add gelatin, xylitol, heavy cream, water, butter, molasses, and sea salt to a saucepan.
-Cook over medium heat, stirring constantly, until gelatin and sweetener are completely dissolved and mixture beings to boil.
+Cook over medium heat, stirring constantly until gelatin and sweetener are completely dissolved and mixture beings to boil.
 Remove from heat.
 Whisk in activated charcoal and anise extract until smooth.
-Pour into candy molds or 9x13 and chill in fridge until set, about 15-20 minutes.
-Cut into desired size if not using candy molds.
+Pour into candy molds or 9x13 and chill in the fridge until set, about 15-20 minutes.
+Cut into the desired size if not using candy molds.